cbarkr/blog/content/clothing/ccp vest bag.md

 Overall, I am very happy with the final product.
 This is something I have been dreaming of for years (beyond those in which I was actively searching).
 Since the day the vest entered my hands, I have worn it almost daily.
 I plan to continue wearing it almost daily; I want it to age alongside me and develop its own charms.

+> Just as a man lives and grows old, so too does fabric live and age.
+When fabric is left to age for a year or two, it naturally contracts, and at this point it reveals its charm.
+The threads have a life of their own, they pass through the seasons and mature.
+It is only through this process that the true appeal of the fabric is revealed.

+\- Yohji Yamamoto, *My Dear Bomb*

 [^spec]: https://www.govinfo.gov/content/pkg/CFR-2023-title46-vol6/pdf/CFR-2023-title46-vol6-sec160-053-4.pdf